 - Area Variances – An Area Variance offers an exception for property owners or builders who encounter difficulties complying with a dimensional or physical building requirement.
 An example of area variance would be a setback issue regarding the location of a home, driveway, fence, or building.

 A municipality’s local planning agency or its city commission are typically the organizations that can grant variances and will render their decision after applying certain statutory standards.
 In order to get a variance an owner must satisfy legal tests, including the showing that a property hardship that is not self-imposed.

 Typically, a land owner submits a request or written application to their zoning board or local planning agency requesting a variance together with the applicable filing fee.
 The zoning board will notify any affected party (ex. adjacent property owners) and schedule a hearing to determine the merit of the variance, at which time, the applicant may also be required to appear before the zoning board before they render their decision.

 KALIS, KLEIMAN & WOLFE’s attorney have more than 50 years of experience handling land use, zoning and variances.
 Our lawyers have served as chairs on area planning and zoning boards and community redevelopment agencies.
 We understand that the variance process can be complex.
 We are able to quickly and effectively prepare variance applications, including demonstrating that all variance tests are met, and present them to zoning administrators and boards of adjustment.

-If you have questions regarding permits, variances or code amendments, or if your variance was challenged by an appeal or denied, contact the experience Real Estate attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based real estate law firm today at (954) 791-0477.
+If you have questions regarding permits, variances or code amendments, or if your variance was challenged by an appeal or denied, contact the experience Real Estate attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based real estate law firm today at (954) 791-0477.